Pulwama district: Healthcare

+Pencil District

+The district is widely recognised as the leading producer of slates in the country.
+Approximately 70 per cent of the slate production in India originates from this district and is subsequently supplied to various pencil manufacturing companies.
+This distinctive characteristic has earned Pulwama the reputation of being the primary hub for slate production, making a significant contribution to the pencil industry.
+The village of Oukhoo in Pulwama district has been bestowed with the title of 'Pencil Village' by Prime Minister Narendra Modi in his "Mann ki Baat" address.

 Transport

 District Pulwama is well connected with various transport modes.

 National Highway 44 and National Highway 444 pass through Pulwama District.

 There are 4 railways stations and 1 halt station located in the district.
 The district railway Headquarter is located at Awantipora Railway Station.

 Educational institutions

 Some of the notable educational institutions of Pulwama district: